reactiveui/Akavache/README.md

 ```
 ### Handling Xamarin Linker

-Add the following class anywhere in your project to make sure Akavache.Sqlite3 will not be linked out by Xamarin
+There are two options to ensure the Akavache.Sqlite3 dll will not be removed by Xamarin build tools

+#### 1) Add a file to reference the types
 ```cs
 public static class LinkerPreserve
 {